Clarborough: Education

 An elementary school was extant by 1 May 1871 and extracts from its Log Books suggest that the school might have been in existence before that date.

 The school's capacity proved inadequate by the late 1950s.
 Initially this was addressed by an expansion of the Victorian buildings adjacent to the church of St. John the Baptist on Church Lane.
-However, as the village continued to expand through the 1960s, this too proved inadequate such that Nottinghamshire Councty Council initiated a proposed 2-phase development.
+However, as the village continued to expand through the 1960s, this too proved inadequate such that Nottinghamshire County Council initiated a proposed 2-phase development.
 The first phase, on newly created Hillview Crescent just off Main Street (the A620), was opened in 1970 and accommodated the junior classes – the Victorian building continuing to house older pupils.
 Phase 2 of this development was never carried forward as economic conditions of the early 1970s made it unaffordable.

 By the 2000 conditions in both the Hillview Crescent building and the expanded Church Lane site made redevelopment a priority such that Nottinghamshire County Council announced plans to create a new building adjacent to the Hillview Crescent site as a single centre for primary education in Clarborough.
 The plans would see the demolition of the 1960s building and sale of the Church Lane site (still not accomplished in late 2013).
 The plans for the new building needed significant modification following serious flooding of that part of the village in July 2005, but the building was opened in September 2008 to accommodate all pupils of the school.

 Plans were approved in 2018 for a two-classroom extension to the school.